 - Is Earlham’s campus closed to the public?
 Will visitors be permitted on campus?

 Yes, public access is closed.
 This also includes areas normally open to the public, such as the College's libraries, Athletics and Wellness Center, Joseph Moore Museum, bookstore and cafes.
-These areas will remain closed at least through Dec.
-31, 2020.
+These areas will remain closed until further notice.

-Visitors to campus will be limited to deliveries, the College’s contracted service vendors, and parents and guardians of students.
-All visitors to campus will be required to check-in with Public Safety.
-Visitors will be required to wear a face covering and practice social distancing.
+Visitors to campus are limited to deliveries, the College’s contracted service vendors, and parents and guardians of students.
+All visitors to campus are required to check-in with Public Safety.
+Visitors are required to wear a face covering and practice social distancing.

 - Are any campus facilities open to faculty and staff this summer?